-When summer approaches, our taste buds anticipate heaps of delicious ripe strawberries.
+When summer approaches, our taste buds get ready for heaps of delicious ripe strawberries.
 These can be prepared a number of tasty ways, but one that is sometimes overlooked is strawberry sauce.
 While this is a natural for waffles or pancakes, even ice cream or frozen yogurt, consider it also as a topping for cake or any dessert (try sauce squeezed out like icing).
 Be creative.
 Maple syrup makes a nice substitute for sugar in this recipe.

 Things You'll Need